kv9898/switch_challenge_solver/README.md

 # Using the full formula

 There are two ways of using the full formula, long form and short form.
 In both cases, ignore the shapes in the solver, they don't do anything.
-Both forms work for the GUI, command line and [web app](https://rubuky.com/tool/2024-09-23-SwitchChallenge/).
+You can even check the box at the top to hide the shapes.

 In the long form, you enter the input and output colors.